top of page

-Alex Southey (he/him) is a writer, reviewer, interviewer, and musician based in Toronto/Tkaronto, Canada.
+Alex Southey (he/him) is a critic, interviewer, musician, and writer based in Toronto/Tkaronto, Canada.

 After graduating from the University of British Columbia with a major in Creative Writing and minor in History, Southey began his writing career as a film and music reviewer and interviewer for various tiny outlets in his native Vancouver in earnest.
 These outlets included Hollywood North Magazine, Satellite Gallery, Beatroute, and Daily Hive.